 What all is bundled into IaaS?

 More computing power at low investment!?
-You can use IaaS services to expand, shrink or even to start your business.
+You can use IaaS services to expand, shrink, or even start your business.
 The service provider will give you the necessary infrastructure so that you don’t have to invest much in it right away.
 You do it as and when required.

 While the basic definition of IaaS is limited to virtual Servers for datacenters etc. computing, many IaaS providers give you databases, networking and firewalls etc. services built into virtualization so that you can use them directly – without having to buy stuff or code anything from scratch.
 But these are added benefits and as such, cannot be considered part of Infrastructure as a Service.